JarryShaw/MacDaily/README.md

 In default, we will run update and logging commands twice a day.
 You may change daily commands preferences in configuration `~/.dailyrc` later.
-Please enter schedule as HH:MM-CMD format, and each separates with comma.
+Please enter schedule as HH:MM[-CMD] format, and each separates with comma.
 Time for daily scripts [8:00,22:30-update,23:00-logging]:
 ```